u-boot/u-boot/tools/binman/binman.rst

 -P PROCESSES, --processes PROCESSES
     set number of processes to use for running tests.
-This defaults to the number of CPUs on the machine
+This defaults to the numbering the CPUs on the machine

 -T, --test-coverage
     run tests and check for 100% coverage